austencloud/tka-studio/docs/education/Education/README.md

 This directory contains comprehensive documentation for the complete Kinetic Alphabet system spanning all 8 levels of complexity.

+## 🌟 Quick Start

+For a visual introduction to the Kinetic Alphabet system, see the **[Interactive HTML Introduction](../kinetic_alphabet_intro.html)** - a comprehensive beginner's guide with visual examples and interactive elements.

 ## 📁 Document Structure

 ### 🎯 System Overview